 Welcome to DIGITS www.DIGITS.us.com

-DIGITS is a sixth-grade classroom program that pairs STEM (science, technology, engineering, and math) professionals with sixth-grade classrooms throughout the state to increase students’ interest in math and science subjects and careers.
-DIGITS utilizes a unique concept of embedding a STEM icon in every letter of the alphabet.
-The alphabet evolved into a set of student activities that are used to stimulate student interest in and knowledge of STEM careers.
+DIGITS is a STEM (science, technology, engineering, and math) awareness/education program that pairs STEM professionals with sixth-grade classes throughout the state.
+DIGITS utilizes a unique concept in which a STEM icon is embedded in every letter of the alphabet.
+The alphabet evolved into a set of student activities that are used to stimulate student interest in STEM subjects and expand their knowledge of STEM careers.

-Volunteers foster interaction with sixth grade students, prompt students to envision themselves in a STEM career, serve as role models, and help students make the connections between what they study in school and how math and science are used in the real world.
+Volunteers interact with sixth grade students, prompt students to envision themselves in a STEM career, serve as role models, and help students make the connections between what they study in school and how math and science are used in the real world.

-Over the last three years of DIGITS implementation in schools across Massachusetts:
+Over the last four years of DIGITS implementation in schools across Massachusetts:

 - Teacher response to the DIGITS program is overwhelmingly favorable.
-Teachers surveyed after hosting the program give high ratings to the message, materials, and Ambassadors, and stated that they wanted an Ambassador to come back the following year, and would recommend Ambassador visits to others.
+Teachers surveyed after hosting the program give high ratings to the message, materials, and Ambassadors.
+They stated that they wanted an Ambassador to come back the following year, and would recommend Ambassador visits to others.